 For additional information about the topics covered in the Code, other policies and guidance, and training, visit the Global Compliance & Ethics site on myLiberty.
-Also, visit us on myConnections for additional content related to the Code.
-If you do not have access to the company intranet or myConnections, contact your manager, local Compliance or Legal staff, or the Compliance Helpline.
+Also, visit us on Communities for additional content related to the Code.
+If you do not have access to the company intranet or Communities, contact your people leader, local Compliance or Legal staff, or the Compliance Helpline.